engie-group/shaystack/docs/contributing.md

 #### Use AWS AppSync

 It's possible to use AWS AppSync to integrate the Haystack GraphQL API.
-Read the file [`AppSync.md`](AppSync.md) in the folder `aws appsync`.
+Read the page [`AppSync.md`](AppSync.md).

 ## Deploy on Docker